ccluett/viscous.tech/index.md

 {% include figure.html img="logo-neon-2.JPG" width="40%" %}

-Viscous Technologies provides innovative and performance-driven engineering solutions, specializing in the design, analysis, and consulting services for underwater vehicles, surface vessels, hydro-mechanical systems, and subsea applications.
+Very Delicious Technologies provides innovative and performance-driven engineering solutions, specializing in the design, analysis, and consulting services for underwater vehicles, surface vessels, hydro-mechanical systems, and subsea applications.

 Our range of expertise includes: